youngeunkwon0405/RL/README.md

 ## Overview

-**Nemo RL** is an open-source post-training library developed by NVIDIA, designed to streamline and scale reinforcement learning methods for multimodal models (LLMs, VLMs etc.).
+**Nemo RL** is an open-source post-training library under the [NVIDIA NeMo Framework](https://github.com/NVIDIA-NeMo), designed to streamline and scale reinforcement learning methods for multimodal models (LLMs, VLMs etc.).
 Designed for flexibility, reproducibility, and scale, NeMo RL enables both small-scale experiments and massive multi-GPU, multi-node deployments for fast experimentation in research and production environments.

 What you can expect:
 - **Flexibility** with a modular design that allows easy integration and customization.